pupnewfster/minema/README.md

 This setup uses [Gradle](https://gradle.org/) like any other Forge mod, so you should feel right at home.

-If you are totally new to Forge: In a nutshell you should execute the task "gradle setupDecompWorkspace" first in order to get decompiled minecraft code with Forge patches.
+If you are totally new to Forge: In a nutshell you should import it into your IDE and run the corresponding gen task for your IDE.
 But I always recommend just reading one of the starter tutorials.